-Some Idaho lawmakers who were worried that special recognition of the Idaho giant salamander could lead to federal protections have rejected a grade school student's request that it be named the state amphibian.
+Some Idaho lawmakers are worried that special recognition of the Idaho giant salamander could lead to federal protections.
+So they rejected a grade school student's request that it be named the state amphibian.

 The House State Affairs Committee voted against 14-year-old Ilah Hickman's plan.
 It was her fifth attempt in as many years to persuade lawmakers that the salamander made a good choice for state amphibian.